 V.B.2.
 Construction Related to Grading

-Recommend that fill be placed adjacent to dry side of the levee to minimize the levee height. (see example in Design Guide)

-EXCEPTION: Fill not recommended if it causes drainage problems, disturbs wetlands, creates safety concerns, or impacts aesthetics of property.
+Recommend that fill be placed adjacent to dry side of the levee to minimize the levee height unless it causes drainage problems, disturbs wetlands, creates safety concerns, or impacts aesthetics of property.

 V.B.3.
 Construction Related to Grading